Parames10/Covid_19/README.md

 # Covid_19
-A collection of covid 19 suspected and confirmed cases
+A collection of tables with all the facility information of covid19